Looking Back to Get Ahead in the New Year

 The Customer Experience

 Customers will continue to demand a higher level of personalization and satisfaction throughout each stage of the purchasing process.
 Whether that includes curated product recommendations or having the ability to complete the shopping experience across multiple channels, it is paramount that companies focus on personalization to retain new and existing customers in an era of shaky brand loyalty.
-A McKinsey and Retail Industry Leaders Association Report further concluded that 76 percent of consumers switched retailers or changed their shopping behavior during the first year of the pandemic.
+A McKinsey and Retail Industry Leaders Association Report further concluded that 76% of consumers switched retailers or changed their shopping behavior during the first year of the pandemic.

 When you evaluate your customer experience, here are some things to consider: